Growing Sunflower Microgreens

 Below is a photo of those seeds.
 You can see that some of the radicles have started to emerge from the seed.

-Sunflower microgreen seeds after soaking for 4-hours.
+Sunflower microgreen seeds after soaking for 4 hours.
 Radicles have formed.

 Below is a photo of both sunflower trays.
-The seeds in the tray labeled Sunflowers Tully (the tray was for a microgreen workshop) soaked for 12-hours and have been in blackout for 12-hours with weight on them.
+The seeds in the tray labeled Sunflowers Tully (the tray was for a microgreen workshop) soaked for 12 hours and have been in blackout for 12 hours with weight on them.
 Notice how level and flat the seeds are.

 The tray labeled "48-hour soak" was just planted.

-The seeds in the tray labeled "Tully" soaked for 12-hours and have been planted for 12-hours.
-The tray labeled 24-hour soak" was just planted.
+The seeds in the tray labeled “Tully” soaked for 12 hours and have been planted for 12 hours.
+The tray labeled 24-hour soak” was just planted.

-Notice that the first tray planted and removed from the blackout period (left tray) also has germinated and that the radicles have not only formed but are growing down into the soil media.
+Notice that the first tray planted and removed from the blackout period (left tray) also has germinated and that the radicles have not only formed but are growing into the soil media.

 Notice that radicles have also grown on the tray planted after a 12-hour soak.

-So, in reality, it doesn't matter how long the seeds soak as long as they're covered and keep moist (as the blackout period does).
-In fact, we think it's better to plant them earlier as the radicles on the 12-hour soak have already found the soil surface.
+So, it doesn’t matter how long the seeds soak as long as they’re covered and keep moist (as the blackout period does).
+In fact, we think it’s better to plant them earlier as the radicles on the 12-hour soak have already found the soil surface.

-The seeds in the 24-hour soak, although maybe sprouted a bit more, are still discombobulated after being planting.
+The seeds in the 24-hour soak, although maybe sprouted a bit more, are still discombobulated after planting.
 They will need to reorient themselves to root into the soil.

-Sunflowers 4-days after the start of soaking.
+Sunflowers 4 days after the start of soaking.

 Our Thoughts on the Soaking Sunflower Microgreen Seeds

-We see no reason to soak sunflower seeds for longer than 12-hours.
+We see no reason to soak sunflower seeds for longer than 12 hours.

 Sunflower Microgreen Seeds